software-mansion/react-native-svg/README.md

   Code explanation:

-  * fill prop defines the color inside the object.
+  * The fill prop defines the color inside the object.
-  * stroke prop defines the color of the line drawn around the object.
+  * The stroke prop defines the color of the line drawn around the object.
-  * color is a bit special in the sense that it won't color anything by itself, but define a kind of color variable that can be reused by children elements.
+  * The color prop is a bit special in the sense that it won't color anything by itself, but define a kind of color variable that can be used by children elements.
 In this example we're defining a "green" color in the Svg element and using it in the second Path element via stroke="currentColor".
-The "currentColor" is what refers to that "green" value, and it can be used by other props that accept colors too, e.g. fill="currentColor".
+The "currentColor" is what refers to that "green" value, and it can be used in other props that accept colors too, e.g. fill="currentColor".

 ### Rect